 Can foreigners buy real estate in Vanuatu?

 Absolutely yes.
 There are no restrictions on foreigners buying property, be it commercial property or residential property.
 The market is prospering, showing a positive correlation between foreign property investment and the economy.
-A non-citizen may be asked to supply a financial reference and a professional reference from a local firm for urban purchases, but that’s it.
+A non-citizen may be asked to supply references (such as a financial reference and a professional reference) from a local firm for urban purchases, but that’s generally it when it comes to the requirements for purchasing a property.
 Secondly, there is no requirement for property owners or legal residents to live in Vanuatu.
 So it’s perfectly possible to purchase property and not live on the island.

 Can foreigners live in Vanuatu?